zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 We could directly create the off-chain relayer but it would be too hard to test it.
 Therefore, we are creating these helper scripts to quickly interact with contracts and test if relayer works as expected.

 We are using [Hardhat Tasks](https://hardhat.org/guides/create-task) to run our scripts in this tutorial.
-Unless stated otherwise we will be writing the script, updating the `hardhat.config.js` to add our new script as a hardhat task.
+We will be writing the script, updating the `hardhat.config.js` to add our new script as a hardhat task.

 #### Deploy script

 ##### Write deploy script

-Create `deploy.js` file inside `scripts` folder
+Create `deploy.js` file inside `scipts` folder

 deploy.js